acmsigsoft/EmpiricalStandards/docs/Experiments.md

 <method>

-- [ ]	describes how characteristics of phenomenon under investigation relate to experimental constructs
 - [ ]	states formal hypotheses
 - [ ]	justifies use of one-sided hypotheses (if any) based on face validity or previous work
-- [ ]	describes independent, dependent and extraneous variables; how extraneous vars are controlled
+- [ ]	describes the dependent variable(s) and justifies how they are measured (including units, instruments)
-- [ ]	describes and justifies how the dependent variable is measured (including units, instruments)
+- [ ]	describes the independent variable(s) and how they are manipulated or measured
-- [ ]	describes how independent variables are determined or measured
+- [ ]	describes extraneous variables and how they are controlled, or not
+- [ ]	describes how characteristics of the phenomenon under investigation relate to experimental constructs
 - [ ]	describes the research design and protocol including treatments, materials, tasks, design (e.g. 2x2 factorial), participant allocation, period and sequences (for crossover designs), and logistics
+- [ ]	EITHER: uses random assignment and explains logistics (e.g. how random numbers were generated)
+    OR: provides compelling justification for not using random assignment and explains how unequal groups threat to validity is mitigated (e.g. using pre-test/post-test and matched subjects design)
+- [ ]	describes experimental objects (e.g. real or toy system) and their characteristics (e.g. size, type)
+- [ ]	justifies selection of experimental objects; acknowledges object-treatment confounds, if any<sup>[1](#myfootnote1)</sup>
 - [ ]	design and protocol appropriate (not optimal) for stated research questions and hypotheses
-- [ ]	EITHER: uses random assignment; explains logistics (e.g. how random numbers were generated)
-    OR: justifies why random assignment is impractical or unethical (compelling reason needed); and mitigates unequal groups threat to validity (e.g. using pre-test/post-test and matched subjects design)
-- [ ]	describes experimental objects (e.g. real or toy system) and their characteristics (e.g. size, type);
-- [ ]	justifies selection of experimental objects; acknowledge object-treatment confounds, if any<sup>[1](#myfootnote1)</sup>

 <results>

 - [ ]	describes participants (e.g. age, gender, education, relevant experience or preferences)
 - [ ]	reports distribution-appropriate descriptive and inferential statistics; enumerates and checks assumptions<sup>[2](#myfootnote2)</sup>; justifies tests used
 - [ ]	reports effects sizes with confidence intervals (if using frequentist approach)

 <discussion>